mehulmayavanshi278/SuperSol/docs/getting-started/overview.md

 ## Next Steps

-Now that you have an overview of Router Protocol, you can:
+Now that you have an overview of SuperSol, you can:

 - Learn more about [CrossTalk](/docs/getting-started/cross-talk)
 - Explore how to build [Cross-Chain Apps](/docs/getting-started/cross-chain-apps)